rxi-prakharvrm/BCA_COURSE/SEM-6/Computer-Network-Security.md

 - The protocol is widely used in applications such as email, instant messaging, and voice over IP, but its use in securing HTTPS remains the most publicly visible.
 - It is a standard based on SSL 3.0.
 - Not interoperable with SSL.

+## <span style="color:gold;">SET</span>

+---

+- It is an open encryption and security specification which is maily designed to provide secure environment for credit card transactions on the internet.
+- A number of companies were involved in developing its initial specification, including IBM, Microsoft.
+- SET is not itself a payment system.
+But it is a set of security protocols and formats that enables users to employ the existing credit card payment infrastructure on an open network, such as internet, in a secure fashion.

+SET privides three services:

+1. It provides a secure communications channel among all parties involved in a transaction.
+2. Provides trust by the use of X-509 v3 digital certificates.
+3. Ensures privacy because the information is only available to parties in a transaction when and where necessary.